The energy you have directly impacts how you show up in each day.

-I didn’t used to like coffee…But in the last few years, I joined the ranks of the coffee-drinking populous.
-Now, it’s a part of my week just about every week.
+I didn’t used to like coffee…But about a year before starting Mindful Ambition, I joined the ranks of the coffee-drinking populous.
+Now, I have it maybe once every week.

-But despite how much I enjoy coffee, I’m also wary of it!
+Despite how much I enjoy coffee, I’m wary of it.

 Here’s why: Caffeine doesn’t give you more energy.
 Instead, it blocks your body’s ability to understand how fatigued it is.